n4ogw/so2sdr/share/so2sdr-bandmap-help/so2sdr-bandmap-help.md

 ## Known issues

-* Windows: the program may not run on Windows XP.
-In my testing, so2sdr ran on one XP system but not another.
-So2sdr-bandmap ran on both systems.
-This is related to differences in Microsoft DLL's which are not handled by the mingw compiler.

-* Windows: the "Grab keyboard" setting in the windows menu does not work.
-Normally this setting is used when the bandmap window is open.
-With grab keyboard enabled, you can click on the bandmap and still have keyboard focus in the logging window.
-This does not work in Windows.
-There is one workaround, which is to make the following registry changes.
-After the changes you will need to log out or restart the computer.

-        HKEY_CURRENT_USER\Control Panel\Desktop
-        ForegroundFlashCount = REG_DWORD 0x00000003
-        ForegroundLockTimeout = REG_DWORD 0x00000000

 * Linux: soundcard SDR's may not start on certain systems with an error "Audio device does not support stereo."
 A workaround is to use the pasuspender utility to stop Pulseaudio.
 If starting the bandmap